braccinocorto/MLZoomcamp/__Capstone_Project/README.md

 # Spotify Playlist Match

 ## Project Description
-We aim to find if a song is suitable for a playlist in spotify, and -among a list of playlist - where does it fit best.
+We aim to find if a song is suitable for a playlist in Spotify, and -among a list of playlist - where does it fit best.

 Spotify playlisting is a way for an artist to get exposure and have his/her repertoire listened to.
 With over 100k new tracks uploaded daily on Spotify, being featured in a playlist is extremely helpful to emerge.